McCartneyAC/Back_of_the_Envelope/README.md

 ## The Deep Future To Do List
 * Binary Outcome Mixed Effects
 * Multiple Imputation with Chained Equations
+* specify which variable is the ID variable; then allow users to plot Id variables instead of points.

 ## User Feedback: